Tylemaster/3301/README.md

 Started from a tutorial, but implemented original features such as a help page, and reconfiguring for 4 concurrent weather readings from different location

 Project can be opened and ran in android studio

+most code can be seen in app/source/main/java
+Screen layout and other android studio specific features must be ran in android studio to see